Go Back Up

 Next on your list to become an employer of choice and improve your employer brand is researching how you stack up against your competition.
 Potential candidates and your current employees may already be doing this to ensure they have the best opportunity.

-While it may seem daunting to compete with other organizations, particularly when it comes to salaries, don't underestimate the value of providing unique employee benefits.
+While it may seem daunting to compete with other organizations, particularly when it comes to salaries that are on or above the market rate, don't underestimate the value of providing unique employee benefits.

-According to our 2022 Employee Benefits Survey Report, 82% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job with an organization.
+According to our report, 81% of employees said the benefits package an employer offers is an important factor in whether they accept a job with an organization.

 Here are a few ways you can get a sense of how your comprehensive employee benefits package compares to the competition: